What is New Student Orientation?

 Benefits Specific to Student Types

 How an orientation program is conducted wholly depends on the institution and the student group they are catering to.
+Orientation programs are designed to ensure that students are well-prepared and confident by the time classes begin.
 Most universities and colleges have separate orientation days for the various student populations.

 Different student types include: